Doerys/Portfolio/3_Projects/Others/Storytelling and Worldbuilding_Projects/Narration and Worldbuilding_Projects.md

 > Esma - Rennes
 > Student Project - 2024 - 4 Months
 > Worldbuilding Bible
-> Class Project - Team of 4
+> Full class Project - Team of 4
 > Team Leader, Worldbuilder, 2D Art, Maps Creation

 This school project was carried out as part of an art direction course, which involved creating a fictional world inhabited by multiple civilizations, each of which had to be invented, documented and illustrated by a specific group within an entire class of students.